 This Rose Honey Infusion is an important ingredient in our Sweetheart Martini, but you can use this delightful infusion in other recipes.
 Roses provide a soothing, sweet aroma to the honey-plus, they’re beautiful!
 Roses are actually edible, which might come as a surprise to you.
 Make sure that you either buy organic roses or grow your own.
 Pesticides cover greenhouse flowers, which also lack the flavors and aromas of traditionally grown plants.

-Honey can be infused with any number of ingredients-ginger, hot peppers, dried herbs, and even dried citrus.
+Honey can be infused with any number of ingredients such as: ginger, hot peppers, dried herbs, and even dried citrus.
 This will make your jar of honey a special ingredient for teas and marinades.
 Try hot pepper honey over the top of cream cheese, or orange rind honey in your tea.

 Adapting our Rose Honey Infusion

 Our recipes are meant to serve as inspiration.
 Don’t feel like you have to make this Rose Honey Infusion exactly the way we do.
 Get creative.
 Experiment.
 Try something different.
 Here are some ideas in case you need a little boost with adapting this recipe:

 - Use dried basil or other aromatic herbs